Things to Do in Traverse City in December

 Sleeping Bear Dunes Winter Hiking

-Old Mission Peninsula Wine Tours
+Old Mission Peninsula Winery Tours

-Downtown Traverse City Holiday Markets
+Downtown Traverse City Holiday Shopping and Dining

 December Events & Festivals